DavidLeePP/DavidLeePP.github.io/index.md

 </table>

 ## Academic History and Education Background:
-<p>He received B.E. in Automation in 2006 from Tongji University, Shanghai, China.
-During 2009-2010, he was a visiting researcher at Michigan State University.
-In 2013, he received the Ph.D. in Control Theory and Control Engineering from Tongji University, Shanghai, China.
-During 2013-2015, he was a postdoc at the Department of Computer Sciences and Technology, Tongji University, Shanghai, China.
-Currently he is an associate professor with Donghua University, Songjiang District, Shanghai, China. </p>
+<p>I received B.E. in Automation in 2006 from Tongji University, Shanghai, China.
+During 2009-2010, I was a visiting researcher at Michigan State University.
+In 2013, I received the Ph.D. in Control Theory and Control Engineering from Tongji University, Shanghai, China.
+During 2013-2015, I was a postdoc at the Department of Computer Sciences and Technology, Tongji University, Shanghai, China.
+Currently an associate professor with Donghua University, Songjiang District, Shanghai, China. </p>

 <!-- 注释掉该句 <p>➤ <a href=""><strong></strong></a></p>  -->